idank/explainshell/README.md

    it as contains options or not (algo/classifier.py)
 3. an options extractor that scans classified paragraphs and looks for options (options.py)
 4. a storage backend that saves processed man pages to mongodb (store.py)
+5. a (recursive) parser that supports a subset of shell syntax, such as redirections, pipelines, lists, compound commands (notably missing is support for command substitutions) (parser.py)

 When querying explainshell, it:

-1. tokenzies the query (options.py)
+1. parses the query into an AST
+2. visits interesting nodes in the AST, such as:
+    - command nodes - these nodes represent a simple command
+    - shell related nodes - these nodes represent something the shell interprets such as '|', '&&'
-2. does a look up in the store to see if we know how to explain the given program
-3. goes through the rest of the tokens, trying to match each one to the list of extracted options
+3. for every command node we check if we know how to explain the current program, and then go through the rest of the tokens, trying to match each one to the list of known options
 4. returns a list of matches that are rendered with Flask

 ## [TODO](https://raw.github.com/idank/explainshell/master/TODO) file